department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/README.md

 - How to include drive-time functionality into UX
 - How to make the product work faster for users
 - How to better architect how we call data from the community care database
 - All the data sources!
-How can be better streamline our data sources, and structured product content on the UI, so users get a consistent product experience
+How can we better streamline our data sources, and structured product content on the UI, so users get a consistent product experience